 Exit site button

-Deleting your browsing history
+Clear browsing history

 If a somebody sends you threatening or harassing email messages, they may be printed and saved as evidence of this abuse.
 Any email you have previously sent will be stored in Sent Items.
 If you started an email but didn’t finish it, it might be in your Drafts folder.
 If you reply to any email, the original message will probably be in the body of the message – print and delete the email if you don’t want anyone to see your original message.

-When you delete an item in any email program (Outlook Express, Outlook, etc.) it does not really delete the item – it moves the item to a folder called Deleted Items.
-You have to delete the items in deleted items separately.
-Right click on items within the Deleted Items folder to delete individual items.
+When you delete an email, it does not really delete the item – it moves the item to a separate folder such as ‘Deleted Items’ or ‘Trash’.
+You must delete the items in deleted items separately.
+Right click on items within this folder to delete individual items.

-If you do not use a password to log on to your computer, someone else will be able to access your email and track your internet usage.
-The safest way to find information on the internet would be at a local library, a friend’s house, or at work.
+If you do not use a password to log on to your computer, someone else will be able to access your desktop, applications and track your internet usage.

 The safest way to find information on the internet, would be at a local library, a friend’s house or at work.